The Proposal: A 4BR Family Home + A Detached Starter Home. Fits the neighborhood perfectly.

 They didn't come to block housing.
 They came to demand it.

 I printed these shirts myself, and neighbors stood with me to wear them.
-This isn't a developer lobby; it's a community movement.

 "When modest neighborhood scale infill is treated as a problem, and the only viable path is the biggest possible build... that's not a neutral policy, it's outcome-driven enforcement."